This Chef Lost 50 Pounds And Reversed Pre-Diabetes With A Digital Program

 Success is not automatic

-Of course, not every Omada Health participant makes the progress they're aiming for.
+Not every Omada Health participant makes the progress they're aiming for.
 After all, pulling off these changes is difficult

 Overall, he says he would recommend the Omada Health program to a friend.
 "I got really good, specific recommendations that worked for me and my lifestyle," Northrup says.
 And he says the convenience of having the program delivered on a smartphone was key, too.

 There is some evidence that these kinds of programs are working.
-A recent pilot study with Utah-based InterMountain Healthcare that included about 200 people, all of whom were at high risk of Type-2 diabetes, found that 75 percent of the participants completed the the Omada program and lost at least 5 percent of their body weight.
+A recent pilot study with Utah-based Intermountain Healthcare that included about 200 people, all of whom were at high risk of Type 2 diabetes, found that 75 percent of the participants completed the Omada program and lost at least 5 percent of their body weight.
 And about 1 in 4 participants lost 7 percent of their body weight or more.
 That's promising, because there's evidence that a 7 percent body weight loss cuts the risk of developing diabetes by about 60 percent.

-"This is one of the most exciting things," says Mark Greenwood, a physician with InterMountain.
+"This is one of the most exciting things," says Mark Greenwood, a physician with Intermountain.

 Omada Health is not the only player in this space.
 The Centers for Disease Control and Prevention recognizes many diabetes prevention lifestyle change programs, delivered both in-person and online, including Vida, which bills itself as a "health transformation team" that is data and tech-driven.